leo-wemyss-2024/Project-one-leo-wemyss/README.md

 ├── assets/
 │   ├── css/
 │   │   └── style.css
+│   ├── favicon_io/
 │   ├── images/
-│   │   └── screenshots/
+│   │   └── Screenshots/
-│   │       ├── home_page.png
+│   │       ├── about.html.png
-│   │       ├── classes_page.png
+│   │       ├── Body-fat-percentage.png
-│   │       ├── workout_plans_page.png
+│   │       ├── classes.html.png
-│   │       ├── contact_page.png
+│   │       ├── contact.html.png
-│   │       ├── body_fat_calculator.png
+│   │       ├── Heart-rate-zone-calculator.png
-│   │       ├── waist_to_hip_calculator.png
+│   │       ├── index.html.png
-│   │       ├── protein_calculator.png
+│   │       ├── Protein.png
-│   │       ├── water_intake_calculator.png
+│   │       ├── water-intake.png
-│   │       └── heart_rate_calculator.png
+│   │       └── workout-plans.html.png
 │   ├── js/
 │   │   └── script.js
 │   └── videos/
 │       └── (video files)
-├── index.html
 ├── about.html
 ├── classes.html
 ├── contact.html
+├── index.html
 ├── workout-plans.html
 └── README.md
 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Fork the Project
+Fork the Project.
-Create your Feature Branch: (git checkout -b feature/AmazingFeature) Commit your Changes: (git commit -m 'Add some AmazingFeature') Push to the Branch: (git push origin feature/AmazingFeature) Open a Pull Request
+Create your Feature Branch (git checkout -b feature/AmazingFeature).
+Commit your Changes (git commit -m 'Add some AmazingFeature').
+Push to the Branch (git push origin feature/AmazingFeature).
+Open a Pull Request.
 License
 Distributed under the MIT License.
 See LICENSE for more information.

 Acknowledgements
-Font Awesome: Font Awesome
+Font Awesome
-Google Fonts: Google Fonts
+Google Fonts
-Chart.js: Chart.js
+Chart.js
-Leaflet.js: Leaflet.js
+Leaflet.js
-OpenStreetMap: OpenStreetMap
+OpenStreetMap
 Thank you for using the Fitness with Wemyss Workouts website!
 For any inquiries, please contact Leo Wemyss at leo@example.com.